ignithor/Assignment_Cogar_Group_C/docs/source/index.rst

 Cogar Assignments documentation
 ===============================

-This repository contains the code and materials for the `Assignment_Cogar` project.
+This repository contains the code for the `Assignment_Cogar` project.

 Repository Structure